tnn3/TTaskSystem/README.md

-# This is a project for a task system.
+# This is a project for a project management system.
 ## Must have functionality:

+Admin can CRUD projects.

-Users can post tasks that need to be completed.
+Users can post tasks:

     -what needs to be done
     -who is doing it (at creation or someone adds later) -suggestions on how to do it / describe the problem -task priority
-    -who to contact and how when task is done
-    -paid task or not
-    -organisation that ordered task
-    -task location
     -task deadline
     -add files/pictures